San Marcos Growers LogoSan Marcos Growers

 "Pastel Series" are seedlings from a group of several light-colored pastel flowering Veltheimia bracteata selections, including the one named 'Rosalba'.
 We also grow a pure yellow form we call Yellow Comet', the species Veltheimia bracteata, which is the same in all respects except it has pale rose-pink flowers and the fully deciduous gray foliaged Veltheimia capensis which grows in full sun with attractive undulating gray leaves and is fall to winter flowering.

-This information about Veltheimia bracteata Pastel Series displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Veltheimia bracteata Pastel Series displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]